MA in Art History Admission Process

 How to Apply to the MA Art History program

-The Master of Arts in Art History program accepts applications for fall admissions only.
-Apply to USF and submit your application fee by January 15th.
-Submit supportive application materials to the school beginning September 30th to January 15th.
-All official transcripts must be postmarked by January 15th and sent directly to the School of Art & Art History.
+Apply to USF and submit your application fee by'by February 1 (for priority consideration for funding for the Fall semester, with a final deadline of April 15) or October 15 (to be considered for the Spring semester).
+Submit supportive application materials to the school beginning September 1st to January 15th.
+All official transcripts must be postmarked by January 15th or October 15 and sent to the Office of Graduate Admissions.

-Complete the online application and pay the application fee by January 15.
+Complete the online application and pay the application fee by February 1 (for priority consideration for funding for the Fall semester, with a final deadline of April 15 or October 15 (to be considered for the Spring semester).
 Have official transcripts from all institutions you have received a degree (AA, BA, etc.) sent directly to the Office of Graduate Admissions.
 Exception: Official transcripts are not required from former or current USF degree-seeking students.

 Do not submit letters of recommendation with your USF application.
 Refer to Step 2.

-A typed research paper in PDF format dealing with a topic in art history or relevant research.
+A typed research paper, written in English, in PDF format dealing with a topic in art history or relevant research.